 Intuitively, when values and budgets are correlated, especially if values are negatively correlated with budgets, imposing a high payment with a small probability for low-value types would lead to high-value agents with low budgets being unable to select this option due to budget constraints.
-As a result, the information rent of the agents becomes almost negligible, and the optimal mechanism can extract revenue close to the full surplus in such cases.21 However, such extreme price discrimination and full surplus extraction due to correlation structures are arguably impractical for real-world applications.
+As a result, the information rent of the agents becomes almost negligible, and the optimal mechanism can extract revenue close to the full surplus in such cases.16 However, such extreme price discrimination and full surplus extraction due to correlation structures are rarely observed in many practical applications relevant to agents with budgets.
 Thus, in this section, we focus on cases where the budget distribution is independent of the valuation distribution for private-budget agents.

 In addition to the independence assumption, we also impose the standard regularity condition on the marginal value distribution F over values.
-This condition is strictly weaker than the MHR condition and can even include long-tail distributions such as Pareto distributions with a shape parameter at least 1.
+This condition is weaker than the MHR condition and is satisfied by many common distributions in practice, such as uniform, exponential, and Gaussian distributions.